corcorana/restingIAF/iaf_manu.md

 where either PAF or CoG are substituted in place of IAF, $\beta$ constitutes the weighting afforded to the channel-wise mean estimates derived from each recording, and subscript indices indicate the identity of the EEG recording.
 For PAF estimates, $\beta$ is the number of channels used to estimate PAF$_M$ divided by total number of channels included in the analysis.
-For CoG estimates, $\beta$ is the number of channels used to estimate the mean individualised alpha-band window divided by total number of channels included in the analysis.<!-- AC: Let me know if there are convenient ways of capturing these details in equation format, to reduce need for in-text explication -->
+For CoG estimates, $\beta$ is the number of channels used to estimate the mean individualised alpha-band window divided by total number of channels included in the analysis.

 ## Empirical EEG data